pawan47/box-office-knowledge-discovery/README.md

 Pre-requisite:
 --------------
-Pakages used:
 All codes are written in python3(>3.5).
-To install all dependency run the following command
+To install all dependencys run the following command
 ```
 pip install scrapy
 pip install sklearn